Cuthbert Rayne: Cuthbert Rayne and the export of deer

-In April 1592 the English ambassador in Scotland Robert Bowes decided to ask Cuthbert Rayne to help him organise a gift of deer for James VI, to be sent to stock the park at Falkland Palace.
+In April 1592, the English ambassador in Scotland Robert Bowes decided to ask Cuthbert Rayne to help him organise a gift of deer for James VI, to be sent to stock the park at Falkland Palace.
 Bowes obtained warrants for deer from the English keepers from Elizabeth I. It would be the queen's gift to James VI.
 Rayne, who was evidently a member of the gentry, went to London and met William Cecil then travelled north to meet Bowes.
 They planned to visit Barnard Castle, Raby Castle, and Brancepeth Castle to capture seventy deer.
 Bowes was urgently requested to return to Scotland, leaving Rayne in charge.

 At the end of May, Cuthbert Rayne had caught 21 male deer.
 However they had been hurt by the nets and the "buck stawles" used by Rayne's men.
 They were also injured by the dogs chasing them into the nets.
 Six were loaded into a Scottish boat hired by Bowes waiting at Sunderland, and shipped to Kirkcaldy for Falkland.
 Bowes anticipated and was told by the king's courtier Roger Aston that James VI would be very disappointed by their results.
 The difficulty was partly from the use of "buck staulls" to restrain the deer, borrowed from the Earl of Derby which were suitable only for red deer, not for fallow.
 Bowes wondered if another gentlemen might supervise any further attempts.

-James Hudson brought 28 live deer to Scotland in April 1597 and James VI made a trip to Leith to see them.
+Henry Sackford, the English "Master of Toyles" was paid for collecting 40 deer for Scotland in March 1597.
+James Hudson brought 28 live deer to Scotland in April and James VI made a trip to Leith to see them.
 The deer were taken to Falkland in carts.

 Rayne and Dodsworth

-In August 1594 James VI requested that the governor of Berwick-upon-Tweed allow Cuthbert Rayne and another English huntsman Edward Dodsworth to cross the border.
+In August 1594, James VI requested that the governor of Berwick-upon-Tweed allow Cuthbert Rayne and another English huntsman Edward Dodsworth to cross the border.
 He was surprised they had been hindered, as he thought the governor "lovit the game your selfe sum tymes".
 This incident accords with the description given by his cousin in 1613, that Rayne visited Scotland in the hunting season.
 His companion, Edward Dodsworth from Chevington or Romaldkirk in Teesdale, died in 1630 and was buried at Warkworth, where his gravestone blazoned with three bugles recorded him as "huntsman to King James".
 His brother and nephews also served as royal huntsmen.